camaraproject/CarrierBillingCheckOut/documentation/API_documentation/Carrier_Billing_Payment_API.md

 ## 2\.
 Quick Start

-The usage of the API is based on Payment resource, which can be created (in 1 or 2 steps), confirmed (for 2-steps process), cancelled (for 2-steps process), queried and retrieved.
+The usage of the API is based on Payment resource, which can be created (in 1 or 2 steps process), confirmed (for 2-steps process), cancelled (for 2-steps process), queried and retrieved.

 Before starting to use the API, the developer needs to know about the below specified details:

-**payment service endpoint**
+**Payment service endpoint**
 The URL pointing to the RESTful resource of the payment API.
 As we manage 1-step and 2-steps process we have defined 2 separate tags to explicitly distinct them in the swagger.
-A third tage 'payment' is defined for common operations for both process (query & retrieve)
+A third tag 'payment' is defined for common operation for both process (query & retrieve)

 **Authentication**
 Security access keys such as OAuth 2.0 client credentials used by Client applications to invoke the Carrier Billing Payment API.

 **1-Step & 2-Steps**
 1-Step process is very simple: The request intent is to charge an amount to the mobile line.
-When the server receives the request, it will check account associated with this line and if nothing prevents it, the amount is charged and will be billed in next invoice or removed from line credit.
+When the server receives the request, it will check the user account associated with this line, and, if nothing prevents it, the amount is charged and will be either bill in next invoice or removed from current line credit.

 For 2-steps, the first call is to request a payment preparation.
 The amount is not charged and the server has to be ready to get a confirmation or a cancellation to perform the payment.
 Only when the confirmation is done, payment is charged.
-Depending on business rules of the Telco operator, a 'prepared' payment could expire after n days.
+Depending on business rules of the Telco operator, a 'prepared' payment could expire after a defined delay.

-**Identifier for the the mobile line to be charged** In order to identify the mobile line to be chaged an identifer must be provided.
-This identifies is mapped to the endUserId attribute.
+**Identifier for the mobile line to be charged**
+To identify the mobile line to be charged an identifier **must** be provided.
+This identifier is mapped to the endUserId attribute.

 **Notification URL**
-Developers may provide a callback URL on which status change notifications regarding the payment can be received from the service provider.
+Developers may provide a callback URL on which status change notifications, regarding the payment, can be received from the service provider.
 This is an optional parameter.